Home / Use Cases / Knowledge Search

 Frequently asked questions

-Doesn’t the AI still hallucinate?
-Hallucinations mostly arise when a language model answers “from its head”, without a source.
-In the RAG pattern, the answer is formulated out of your specific documents, with a reference to the source.
-With good implementation the AI says “I find nothing on this in your sources”, instead of guessing.
-Excluding it completely never works, but the risk drops considerably.
+Won’t the AI still hallucinate?
+Hallucinations mainly arise when a language model answers “from memory”, without a source.
+In the RAG pattern, the answer is formulated from your specific documents, with a reference to the source.
+Done well, the AI says “I can’t find anything on this in your sources” instead of guessing.
+It can never be ruled out entirely, but the risk drops considerably.

-Will Microsoft or OpenAI then see our company data?
-When using Azure OpenAI in your own Azure tenant, the Microsoft Enterprise terms apply: your data is not used for training models, it stays in the chosen Azure region.
-That is not the same as a private ChatGPT account of an employee — and exactly that’s why the in-house variant is more straightforward to set up in data-protection terms.
+Will Microsoft or OpenAI see our company data?
+When you use Azure OpenAI in your own Azure tenant, the Microsoft enterprise terms apply: your data is not used to train models, and it stays in the Azure region you choose.
+That is not the same as an employee’s private ChatGPT account — and that is exactly why the in-house variant is much cleaner to set up from a data protection perspective.

 What does ongoing operation cost?
-Not the bot itself is the cost driver, but model invocations and the search index in Azure.
-For an 80-person company with moderate usage, ongoing Azure consumption typically moves in the low three- to four-figure range per month — strongly dependent on model choice and usage intensity.
-We show you before the rollout how to monitor and cap that yourself.
+The bot itself isn’t the cost driver — the model calls and the search index in Azure are.
+For an 80-person company with moderate usage, ongoing Azure consumption typically runs between a few hundred and a little over a thousand euros per month — depending heavily on model choice and usage intensity.
+Before the rollout, we show you how to monitor and cap this yourself.

 Can we extend this later to other sources — tickets, ERP, CRM?
-Yes, and that’s one of the reasons to choose an in-house build over pure Copilot.
-Via connectors or custom adapters, sources outside SharePoint can also be integrated.
-But that only makes sense once the first area runs stably — otherwise you build complexity before you see the first value.
+Yes, and that’s one of the reasons to choose an in-house build over Copilot alone.
+Via connectors or custom adapters, sources outside SharePoint can be integrated as well.
+But that only makes sense once the first area runs stably — otherwise you’re adding complexity before you’ve seen the first value.